borgeskauan/netflix-backend/README.md

 - The backend uses simple UUID-based authentication rather than JWT for simplicity
 - All endpoints require a user ID parameter to enforce user context
 - Subscription plan features are enforced at the API level
-- Also check out our [front end](https://github.com/borgeskauan/netflix-frontend) that integrates with this service